anebz/cloud/Accreditations/aws_developer_associate.md

 > Security

 * For access from different domains, use CORS: Access-Control-Allow-Methods, Access-Control-Allow-Headers, Access-Control-Allow-Origin.
-It can also be used to deny cross-domain access.
+It can also be used to deny cross-domain access
 * To deny specific IP addresses from accessing API Gateway, use WAF or resource policies
 * Lambda authorizer is a Lambda function controlling access to the API
 * API gateway can be throttled to prevent attacks

-## CI/CD
+## 11. CI/CD

 CodeStar handles all aspects of development and deployment on AWS.

-### CodeCommit
+### 11.1.
+CodeCommit

 * Source and version control
 * Allows access through git credentials, SSH keys and AWS access keys, not through IAM username and password.
 Create Git credentials for IAM users and allow the devs to connect via HTTPS using these credentials
 * Repositories are automatically encrypted at rest

-### CodeBuild
+### 11.2.
+CodeBuild

 Automates builds, runs tests, produce packages.
 The `buildspec.yml` file specifies the build configurations, should be in the root folder, or in an S3 bucket in the same region as that of the build project.